rust-lang/rfcs/text/0000-permissions.md

 # Motivation
 [motivation]: #motivation

-So I've been latetly writing a lot of rust code where I need a struct mutable borrowed and stored paralelly to other borrows of the same data.
+~So I've been latetly writing a lot of rust code where I need a struct mutable borrowed and stored paralelly to other borrows of the same data.
 They really don't interop or block each other, they are two iterators nested and one needs the whole type to call a function on it (immutable) and get that data.
 The other iterator needs a mutable borrow of an underlying `HashMap` in that same struct to convert the key to a mutable ref to the value.
-But these two iterators nested wouldn't work, because they would both reference to the same data.
+But these two iterators nested wouldn't work, because they would both reference to the same data.~ So I've been latetly writing a lot of rust code where I need a struct mutable borrowed and stored paralelly to other borrows of the same struct but different fields.
+So they were just fine but i got an error.
 To resolve the error: ```cannot borrow `*app` as mutable more than once at a time second mutable borrow occurs here```, I've just be using unsafe pointer magic..:
 ```rust